Adaptive Long-term Embedding with Denoising and Augmentation for Recommendation: Related work

-Temporal GNNs further improve sequential recommendations.
+Recent advancements in temporal GNNs have significantly enhanced sequential recommendation tasks, addressing key challenges such as capturing sequential dependencies and dynamic user-item interactions.
 SR-GNN \cite{SR-GNN} models session sequences as graphs to capture item transitions.
 TEA \cite{TEA} leverages dynamic heterogeneous graphs for user-item interactions.
 DGSR \cite{DGSR} focuses on individual user sequences but overlooks dynamic collaborative signals.
 Redrec \cite{Redrec} incorporates relation-aware GCNs with time decay functions to model item relationships.
 SelfGNN \cite{liu2024selfgnn} encodes short-term graphs using time intervals and employs GNNs to model short-term collaborations.
 It is the most similar work to our method (ALDA4Rec).
-However, there are significant differences between the two approaches: \begin{itemize} \item Preprocessing: ALDA4Rec incorporates a preprocessing approach that includes constructing an item–item graph, calculating item similarities, forming communities for noise detection, and adding new interactions based on similarity.
-In contrast, SelfGNN addresses noise removal within the loss function using a self-supervised learning method. \item Embedding aggregation: ALDA4Rec utilizes the average of short-term embeddings to model long-term embeddings, in addition to interval-level and instant-level embeddings. \item Adaptive weighting: Unlike SelfGNN, ALDA4Rec leverages an MLP to dynamically determine the importance of long-term embeddings for each user during prediction and optimization. \end{itemize}
+Quantitatively, ALDA4Rec outperforms SelfGNN by an average of 7.5\% in HR@10 and 7.1\% in NDCG@10 across the four datasets (see Table~\ref{tab:results}).
+The inherent drawbacks of SelfGNN that our method addresses are: (i) its denoising is performed via a self‑supervised loss, which adds training complexity and does not augment the graph; (ii) its long‑term embedding uses only GRU and attention, which are prone to the U‑shaped bias and vanishing gradients; (iii) it lacks an adaptive mechanism to balance different types of long‑term representations per user.
+ALDA4Rec resolves these by preprocessing denoising and augmentation, introducing mean‑level embeddings, and employing an MLP‑based adaptive weighting.